maxawzsinger/gitrails/README.md

 It is built for agents that can make arbitrary network calls (probably by executing bash scripts).
 To interact with the server, the agent needs only to know of the server endpoints, and authenticate itself with an API key.

-The server is hosted at $BASE_URL.
+The server is hosted at $BASE_URL, which is `https://gitrails-production.up.railway.app`.
 To use it, install the GitRails GitHub app to get your principal key.
 It is recommended to give key, and a link to this README.md, to a trusted agent to help you set up or provide clarifications.

 Note: we currently support 21 GitHub API endpoints deemed useful for agents acting as "individual contributors".